 The Shrink Next Door soundtrack includes music by Mika, Billy Joel and Laura Branigan.
-This info article contains spoilers for Georgia Pritchett’s 2021 Apple TV+ miniseries.
+This info article contains spoilers and song details for Georgia Pritchett’s 2021 Apple TV+ miniseries.
 Visit the Soundtracks of Television section for more Vague Visages music guides.

 Composed by Joshua Moshier (Baskets), The Shrink Next Door stars Will Ferrell as Marty Markowitz.
 The Jewish fabric entrepreneur suffers a panic attack before his 40th birthday and then seeks professional help for lingering psychological issues.
 Paul Rudd co-stars as Ike Herschkopf, a therapist who helps Marty but also takes advantage of him.
 Music supervisor Amanda Krieg Thomas (Dopesick) incorporates various needle drops that align with the 1980s New York City setting.
 Here’s every featured song in The Shrink Next Door.